minha-saxena/Formalyze/README.md

 ## 🔮 Future Improvements

--Expand the LSTM model to detect different types of informal language (e.g., slang, abbreviations).
+- Expand the LSTM model to detect different types of informal language (e.g., slang, abbreviations).

--Implement additional notification features to alert users of informal language.
+- Implement additional notification features to alert users of informal language.

--Create a mobile version of the application using React Native.
+- Create a mobile version of the application using React Native.